 Woot woot!!!!
 You just signed a brand spanking new client – cue the JT dance party playlist 🎶.

-There’s no better feeling than being found by a dream client, acing the discovery call, and getting them to say YES to working with you.
+There’s no better feeling than finding a dream client, acing the discovery call, and getting them to say YES to working with you.

 To make it official, you’ll need an onboarding process to kick off working together.

-But first, let’s back up for a minute because a few things happen before a contract gets sent out.
+But first, let’s back up for a minute because you need to do a few things before you send out a contract.

 When a potential client shows interest, I either have them complete a detailed questionnaire or schedule a discovery call.
-This step helps me gauge the scope of work, determine if any cleanup is needed, and understand their goals.
+This step is integral in gauging the scope of work, determining if clean-up is necessary, and and allows me to understand their goals.

 Once I have all the information, I use HoneyBook to create a custom proposal that outlines their package, deliverables, and pricing.